priyashpatil/bookstore/README.md

 8. Storage link `./vendor/bin/sail artisan storage:link`.

 > Seed with fake data by running `./vendor/bin/sail artisan migrate:fresh --seed`.
-> With the seeder the deafult admin credentials are email and password are `admin@email.com` and `password`.
+> With the seeder the default admin credentials are email and password are `admin@email.com` and `password`.

 ## Infrastructure